 Gender monitoring at higher education institutions usually involves descriptive analyses based on quantitative data.
 Regularly, the statistics compare the proportions of men and women in certain academic positions.
 These analyses aim to verify gender equality goals, usually formulated as women's quotas.

-- The target women's quotas at the various academic qualification levels are usually determined using the cascade model.
+- The cascade model usually determines the target women's quotas at the various academic qualification levels.

 - The targets for women at a specific academic career level are derived from the proportion of women at the career level below.